PULMONARY PHYSIOLOGY EXERCISE SCIENCE CPR NUTRITION

 When considering reviews, particularly negative reviews, it is important to understand their nature.
 Ninety-three percent of people who have an issue with a product or service contact the company first.
 If the company cannot or refuses to offer a satisfactory resolution, the complaint goes online and/or advances to a third-party B2C relations agency/organization.
 To date, NHE has not viewed an online compliant that if brought to our attention in the traditional manner, could have been satisfactorily rectified.
 Complaints that can be rectified, typically do not end up online.
 In other words, if an individual felt the need to go online, NHE more than likely was first given an opportunity to assist him/her but the desired resolution was not something NHE wished to provide at that time.
 In most online cases, this applies to an NHE recruitment consideration denial or rejection.

-125 NHE employees/ ICs asked to participate in the August "NHE Review Review" edition.
-73 agreed to participate.
+125 NHE employees/ ICs asked to participate in the October "NHE Review Review" edition.

 There are four types of online reviews: